eoinkelly/notes/erlang/beam.md

 ## Types

-* Strongly types
+* BEAM is strongly typed
     * small set of types
-* Dynamically typed
+* BEAM is Dynamically typed
     * Optional typing
     * @spec directive
         * does type annotations